P1ncushionGh0sty/CometDrg0n/README.md

 > I cuss a lot, so if you're uncomfortable w/ that grow up lol.

-> I'm the complete opposite of cis and straight.
-None of my friends are cishet either.
-I joke around w/ my friends and we call eachother the F slur occasionally.

 > Singlet, not in a system, feel free to educate me on systems if needed bc I'm kinda dumb.

 > Please don't copy my skins.